 But that’s just the start…

-Our goal for you is to have fully restored, healthy gum tissue firmly reattached to your teeth, tight gum pockets and no disease, inflammation or irritation, soreness, infection or bleeding – ever again.
+Our goal for you is to have fully restored, healthy gum tissue firmly reattached to your teeth, elimination of deep gum pockets and no disease, inflammation or irritation, soreness, infection or bleeding – ever again.

 And as thousands of customers already know – with Good-Gums it’s possible!